Even without proof, CBD is finding a niche as a cure-all

 “We have a long history of people using snake oil to convince people they're getting something,” Haney said.
 “Then there have been more dangerous situations where people turn down effective medications" to use unproven products, like CBD.

 Things may change soon when it comes to CBD, Chen said.
-The 2018 Farm Bill contains language that will change the status of hemp-derived cannabinoids from Schedule 1 to Schedule 3, he said, “so we’ll be able to start generating data on what it will work for and what it will not.”
+The 2018 Farm Bill contains language that will legalize industrial hemp, he said, “so we’ll be able to start generating data on what it will work for and what it will not.”

-Note: CORRECTION (Dec.
-12, 2018, 12:12 p.m.
-ET): An earlier version of this article misstated the change in the status of hemp, now classified as a Schedule 1 drug, anticipated in the new Farm Bill.
-It would be legalized, not reclassified as a Schedule 3 drug.